BRU Launched a campaign for a Low-Income Fare on March 18th, 2016. Pictures and video here.

 Last Friday of the Month Membership Activity:

 We rotate between membership meetings, popular education, and social activities.
-Check out our frequently updated Facebook page for updates!
+Come one come all!

 All activities are held at OPAL Office 2407 SE 49th Ave TriMet #4, #14, #71